Stochastic dynamics at the back of a gene drive eradication wave: Methods

 The second quantity of interest is $L_{1}^{\mathscr{N}}$, the distance between the position of the last individual carrying a wild-type allele and the last position with more than $\mathscr{N}$ wild-type alleles, also illustrated in Figure \ref{fig_back_wave}(g).
 In contrast to $\ell$, this distance is genuinely stochastic.

-Figure \ref{fig:hist_deter_or_not} represents the distribution of the furthest spatial positions associated with at least $\mathscr{N}=100$ drive alleles (in red) and $\mathscr{N}=100$ wild-type alleles (in blue), and the furthest spatial position associated with a single wild-type allele in the site, that is, the position of the last individual carrying a wild-type allele.
-We clearly see that the two former distributions are concentrated around a deterministic value, whereas the latter is more spread out.
+Figure \ref{fig:hist_deter_or_not} represents the distribution of the furthest spatial positions associated with at least $\mathscr{N}=100$ drive alleles (in red) and $\mathscr{N}=100$ wild-type alleles (in blue), and the furthest spatial position associated with a single wild-type allele in the site (in lighter blue), that is, the position of the last individual carrying a wild-type allele.
+We clearly see that the two former distributions are concentrated around a deterministic value, whereas the latter is more spread out. \VC{The two former distributions are fairly concentrated thanks to the choice of the population threshold $\mathscr{N}=100$.
+Their relative distance is thus characterized by the deterministic distance $\ell$.}

 We can recast our mathematical problem as $L_{1}^{\mathscr{N}} < \ell$ with high probability, meaning that the last wild-type individuals is very likely surrounded by more than $\mathscr{N}$ alleles, which is clearly the case in Figure \ref{fig:hist_deter_or_not_s3} for small value of the drive fitness cost $s$ ($s = 0.3$).
 In contrast, when $s$ is larger ($s=0.7$), the last wild-type allele is possibly surrounded by relatively few drive alleles when $s=0.7$, because the distribution of the position of the last wild-type allele (light blue) falls beyond the distribution of the last site with more than $\mathscr{N} = 100$ alleles (Figure \ref{fig:hist_deter_or_not_s7}).
 Note that deterministic distance $\ell$ (between the red and blue distributions) accounts for most of the variation when $s$ decreases, while stochastic distance $L_{1}^{\mathscr{N}}$ (between the light blue and blue distributions) remains similar.